The rights of the patient

 You can also send the form to lokitietopyynnot@aava.fi by using secure email.

 The customer will be contacted within two (2) weeks of the date the data controller received the request.
 The customer’s identity will be verified using a valid photo ID before the information is disclosed.
-The log data will be released to be viewed in person at the premises of the data controller.
+Aava recommends that you browse the log data in person at the premises of the data controller.
+This way you will have the opportunity to ask questions related to the log data.
+Alternatively, the log data may be provided to you in writing to the address specified in the request.